mmunz/fdcs/README.md

 - in the worst case it can take 10 minutes from setting the shell for a user to when he can log in.
 5 minutes for the froxlor tasks cronjob + 5 minutes for the fdcs cronjob.
 - automatically created user homes are not removed on user deletion.
-- hardcoded paths:
-  - expects froxlor in /var/www/froxlor and customer dirs in /var/customers/
-  - expects the scripts in /usr/local/fscd/